I’m sitting on top of a pillarJULIE

 Luc Bondy and Marie-Louise Bischofberger from Mademoiselle Julie by August Strindberg

-Orchestra and Chorus of the Opéra national de Lorraine
+Orchestra of the Opéra national de Lorraine

 The performance on Sunday 27 March at 3 p.m. offers a Sunday workshop.